 Importing Data from CSV

-First, define your Django model.
-For example, a simple Person
+First, create your Django model.
+Here’s a simple example of a Person model:

 # models.py